SumitsHub/learn-advanced-js-concepts/Notes.md

 Symbol is a built-in object whose constructor returns a symbol primitive — also called a Symbol value or just a Symbol — that's guaranteed to be unique. [from docs]

 - well-known Symbols/ Built-in symbols: All static properties of the Symbol constructor are Symbols themselves, whose values are constant across realms.
 They are known as well-known Symbols.

+## Section 8 - Iterators and Iterables

+- Iteration - Repeating a block of code, often by moving through a list or sequence of values. for ex. looping through array

+- Enumerable - A property which will appear when looping over the properties of an object (its 'enumerable' flog is set to true)
+  The term comes from mathematics, where it means 'countable'

+### Iteration Protocol

+The information that must be provided by an object to let itself be iterated over

+### Iterate over

+To move from value to value across a set or list of values